bitcraze/bitcraze-website/src/open-source-philosophy.md

 ## What This Means for Research, Education & Innovation
 ### For Researchers
-- You have full access to internals, both for hardware and software, to validate, replicate or extend experiments.
+- You have full access to the software and firmware, and published schematics for the hardware, to validate, replicate or extend experiments.
 - You can build custom decks, instrument sensors, integrate with simulation, and modify firmware.
 - The ecosystem is already used in peer-reviewed research, so you’re not starting from a closed black box.